iqtree/iqtree.github.io/doc/Frequently-Asked-Questions.md

 At the beginning of each run, IQ-TREE performs a composition chi-square test for every sequence in the alignment.
 The purpose is to test for homogeneity of character composition (e.g., nucleotide for DNA, amino-acid for protein sequences).
 A sequence is denoted `failed` if its character composition significantly deviates from the average composition of the alignment.

-Typically one would call this a Chi^2 goodness-of-fit test computing:
+More specifically, for each sequence, compute:

     chi2 = \sum_{i=1}^k (O_i - E_i)^2 / E_i

 where k is the size of the alphabet (e.g. 4 for DNA, 20 for amino acids) and the values 1 to k correspond uniquely to one of the characters.
 O_i is the character frequency in the sequence tested.
-E_i is the character frequency expected from the ‘master’ distribution (e.g. the overall frequencies - depends on what one is using).
+E_i is the overall character frequency from the entire alignment.

-Whether the character composition deviates significantly for the ‘master’ distribution is done by testing the chi2 value using the chi2-distribution with k-1 degrees of freedom (df=3 for DNA or df=19 for amino acids).
+Whether the character composition deviates significantly from the overall composition is done by testing the chi2 value using the chi2-distribution with k-1 degrees of freedom (df=3 for DNA or df=19 for amino acids).

 By and large it is a normal Chi^2 test.

 [Guindon et al., 2010]: http://dx.doi.org/10.1093/sysbio/syq010